RWLangwig/ThisIsWhyYouShouldReadTheBook/README.md

   * Do I have to complete the test to pass?
       * No, work on the test IN ORDER, and complete as much as you can
   * Am I allowed to take a break?
      * Yes, take as many breaks as you like.
-However do not talk to anyone about the test.	# ThisIsWhyYouShouldReadTheBook
+However do not talk to anyone about the test.